davidbrowne/dsga/README.md

 ## Status

-Current version: `v0.1.0`
+Current version: `v0.3.0`

 Implemented:

-Almost all of the vector class support is implemented.
+The vector class is implemented.
 Still missing:

-* Tests for operators, assignments, and compound assignments
-* Some constructor test cases
-* The vector functions implementation and their tests
+* Most tests for vector functions (from section 8 of the spec)

-Implementation not yet started:
+Implementation just getting started:

 * The matrix classes, their interactions with vectors, and their tests.